Stitchflow

 How it works

-Less than a week, start to finish. ~2 hours of your time.
+Less than a week. ~2 hours of your time.

-Each sounds simple until you try to do it completely.
-The complexity is not in any single step.
-It is in getting every step right, across every app, every time, with evidence that it happened.
+Each sounds simple until you try to do it completely — every step, across every app, every time, with evidence.

 01